paolo7/SHACL2FOL/README.md

 # SHACL2FOL

-The SHACL2FOL tool allows you to convert SHACL into first order logic sentences in the SCL language (described here: https://arxiv.org/abs/2108.13063 ) and compute the answer to a number of decision problems.
+The SHACL2FOL tool allows you to convert [SHACL](https://www.w3.org/TR/shacl/) into first order logic sentences in the [SCL language](https://doi.org/10.1016/j.websem.2022.100721) and compute the answer to a number of decision problems.

 Currently, it supports four modes: